 Initially released in 2016, Bluetooth 5 offers data transfer speeds twice that of Bluetooth 4.2, and data transfer ranges four times what was available on Bluetooth 4.2.
 It also offers multi-device support that increases the options available for audio streaming.

 This upgrade from the already impressive Bluetooth 4.2 has allowed more robust solutions for internet-of-things devices (due to the higher ranges) and has helped usher in the new generation of wireless earbuds that have unprecedented battery life at higher and higher quality audio streaming rates.
+The days of merely connecting to your TV (our tutorial, by the way) are long behind us.

 Bluetooth 5 Improvements